akeneo/pim-helpcenter/content/md/assets/from-PAM-to-new-AM.md

 ::: tips
 It wouldn't make any sense to apply those 2 solutions at the same time, we let you choose the one which suits best your needs.
 :::

+# How to migrate from PAM to new Asset Manager?
+You understood all the new concepts of the 4.0 Asset Manager and the differences with the current PAM and you are eager to use this new Asset Manager!

+The first step is to migrate your PIM in 4.0.
+And then, you can migrate your PAM assets to the new Asset Manager.

+To ease the PAM assets migration, we wrote a dedicated [step-by-step migration guide ](how-to-migrate-from-pam.html) to explain you how to do it.